Personal Data Protection Law Indonesia: Why It Matters

 • POJK No. 11/POJK.03/2022

 Together, these regulations define responsibilities, compliance standards, and enforcement mechanisms for data controllers and processors.
+As a result, organizations have clearer legal guidance.

 Legal Enforcement and Sanctions in Personal Data Protection Law Indonesia